Neamar/DUCK/rosa_on_himself.md

 <hr />

-<P> PART 2 - page 1: YOW -- I drew $crooge with TWO pairs of glasses
-in panel 4!
+PART 2 - page 1: YOW -- I drew $crooge with TWO pairs of glasses in panel 4!
 How could I spend such endless hours on those pages and not see that till now?

 <hr />

-<P> The "official" Egmont title to Lo$ #11 is "The Richest Duck in
+The "official" Egmont title to Lo$ #11 is "The Richest Duck in the World".
-the World".
 Sometimes Byron and I don't quite agree on everything, but he's the boss; he chose that as the title for #11 and the title for #12 will be "The Recluse of McDuck Mansion".
 If I ultimately decide I don't